SilkRose/Pony/src/stories/darling-and-date/02-practice-and-plan.md

 *Has Fluttershy's behavior changed lately?*

-*Well, there was last night, I put my wing around her and she leaned into me.*
+*Well, there was last night, I put my wing around her, and she leaned into me.*

-*..But then I ruined it by tensing up, that's probably why her and Rarity left the room.*
+*But then I ruined it by tensing up, that's probably why her and Rarity left the room.*

-*I hope not..*
+*I hope not…*

 *But Fluttershy is at Rarity's right now, doesn't that make Pinkie's theory of Rarity needing help make sense?*